oracle-livelabs/em-omc/enterprise-manager/emcc-old/em-devops-automation/em-devops-automation.md

     - Lab: Environment Setup
     - Lab: Initialize Environment

-*Note*: This lab environment is setup with Enterprise Manager Cloud Control Release 13.5 and Database 19.12 as Oracle Management Repository.
-The steps on this Lab won't cover how to perform the DBaaS setup in Enterprise Manager.
+*Note*: This lab environment is setup with Enterprise Manager Cloud Control Release 13.5 and Database 19.10 as Oracle Management Repository.
-Is highly recommended to execute the **Database Lifecycle Automation** workshop as a prerequisite in order to further understand this DBaaS setup.

 ## Task 1: Install and Configure Ansible